vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_WorkShop/k8s_Workshop.md

 ![Preview](./Images/k8s2.png)
 * We will have 3 different environments
 * These 3 environments for us are three namespaces in the same k8s cluster
+* this just flow written but not implemented for three environment, just implemented for one environment

 ### Implementation CI/CD Pipeline:
 * This implementation is for above CI/CD Pipeline